-American Culture (Fall only) American History (Spring only) Study Skills (on request) New Testament (on request)
+Study Skills (on request)

+New Testament (on request)

 These courses are independent of the regular Ouachita curriculum and are designed to enable students to become eligible for enrollment in degree programs within one to three semesters.
 At the end of each semester, the English as a Second Language Program Staff will administer a comprehensive exit examination in order to evaluate student eligibility for enrollment in the regular degree programs.
-Students wishing to enter the degree program must pass all course work and the exit examination with a B average or earn a minimum TOEFL score of 61 iBT (internet Based Test), 173 CBT (Computer Based Test), or 500 PBT (Paper Based Test).
-Assessment for ESL will be made not only on grades, but will be based on participation in the class, attendance, and diligence.
+Students wishing to enter the degree program must pass all course work and the exit examination with a B average or earn a minimum TOEFL score of 61 iBT (internet Based Test), or 500 PBT (Paper Based Test).
+Assessment for ESL will be made not only on grades, but will also be based on participation in the class, attendance, and diligence.